Christina's Cucina

 Afternoon Tea at the Chateau Tongariro

 The afternoon tea tray wasn’t as plentiful as most hotels I’ve been to, but the sandwiches were tasty.
-The pastries were good, however, I enjoyed the light scones with thick, New Zealand cream the most!
+The pastries were good, however, I enjoyed the light afternoon tea scones with thick, New Zealand cream the most!

 The Hotel